RhydianJenkins/dotfiles/nvim/after/plugin/README.md

 # NeoVim plugin configs

 A place for individual `nvim` plugin configs to live.
+These configs are loaded after the `lua` code is executed.